procount/pinn/README_PINN.md

 When VNC is selected, there will be no GUI present on any attached display, as all output is redirected over the VNC network connection.
 Alternatively, appending `vncshare` to the argument list instead of `vncinstall` will share the screen between the locally attached display and redirect it over the VNC network connection simultaneously.

+NOTE 1: These VNC options are meant to be used on a local LAN only.
+If your Pi is open to the internet, **anyone** can gain access to PINN as there is no security.

+Note 2: The `remotetimeout` option is useful to gain remote access within a timeout period, yet, allowing the default boot operation to continue.

 ### How to access the shell or SSH into PINN

 1. Once the PINN GUI is launched, the busybox shell can be accessed by pressing CTRL-ALT-F2.
 Use the Username of `root` and password of `raspberry`.
 Use CTL-ALT-F1 to get back to the GUI.
 This can be useful for editing recovery.cmdline locally or performing other maintenance tasks on your SD card.